brown-band/website/pages/scripts/2021-2022/fall/harvard.md

 :::

-Overall, we think you've got a nice university there and :sd[Italiano accent] it would be a shame if something were to happen to it.
-Watch now as the band offers you an insurance policy you can't refuse and plays Collegiate Mobster.
+Overall, we think you’ve got a nice university there and :sd[Italiano accent] it would be a shame if something were to happen to it.
+Watch now as the band offers you an insurance policy you can’t refuse and plays Collegiate Mobster.

 :sd[Band forms \[ and plays Rock Lobster.]